Alberta voted for change last night. The Progressive Conservative party was voted out of power after 43 years.

 Your vantage point improves when you go beyond only watching who follows you, who retweets you, and who likes and shares your posts.
 You understand how people feel about your brand (and your competitors’ brands), and you learn who influences your audience.
 You’re able to build a strategy to mitigate negative sentiment, instead of chasing it as it happens.

 We followed the CFL playoffs last fall and had a lot of fun keeping track of which teams were winning with social media (even if they were losing on the field).
 Putting together this analysis of the Alberta election data was just as interesting, and we’re pleased to share this information with you.
-Consequently, we are excited to continue working on projects like this because we believe that gathering and analysing data brings legitimacy to social media as a marketing tool that is worthy of your precious marketing budget.
+Consequently, we are excited to continue working on projects like this because we believe that gathering and analyzing data brings legitimacy to social media as a marketing tool that is worthy of your precious marketing budget.